Fletcher declares strong result, profit up 42%

 Fletcher Building has delivered a strong result, increasing bottom-line profit 42 per cent to make $432 million for the full year.

-The company at the centre of the Gib crisis made $8.4 billion of revenue in the year to June 30, 2022, up 5 per cent from $8.1b the previous year and has declared a final dividend of 22 cps, taking the full annual shareholder payout to 40 cps.
+The company at the centre of the Gib crisis made $8.4b revenue in the year to June 30, 2022, up 5 per cent from $8.1b the previous year and has declared a final dividend of 22 cps, taking the full annual shareholder payout to 40 cps.

 The $432m net profit after tax was up from last year's $305m.